Bo Ryan: Wisconsin–Milwaukee (1999–2001)

-Wisconsin (2001–2015)
+Wisconsin–Madison (2001–2015)

 Following the Badgers' 2000 Final Four run, head coach Dick Bennett retired two games into the 2000–01 season.
 Assistant coach Brad Soderberg finished the season as interim head coach, but was not considered for the full-time job.
 The coaching search began to concentrate on Rick Majerus of the University of Utah (who was a Milwaukee native) and Bo Ryan.
 After Majerus pulled his name out of consideration, UW athletic director Pat Richter made the decision to hire Ryan as Wisconsin's 13th head coach.

 Ryan's first season was much more successful than anticipated.
 The team was predicted to finish as low as ninth in the Big Ten in pre-season polls.
 The team, led by Kirk Penney, surprisingly finished in a four-way tie for the Big Ten regular-season title and received an invitation to the NCAA tournament.
 In the 2002–03 season, the Badgers won their first outright Big Ten regular season title in 56 years and advanced to the "Sweet Sixteen" in the NCAA Tournament.
 The Badgers won the Big Ten tournament Championship in 2004, led by Devin Harris, and once again received an NCAA Tournament invitation.
 In the 2004–05 season, Wisconsin advanced to the "Elite Eight" in the NCAA Tournament, losing to the eventual national champion North Carolina Tar Heels.
 On December 10, 2005, Ryan recorded his 100th victory as Wisconsin head coach by defeating in-state rival Marquette.

 In the 2006–07 season, Ryan led the Badgers to the pinnacle of college basketball, helping them achieve their first top-five ranking and #1 ranking in the AP poll in the school's history.
 However, the Badgers' time atop the poll was short-lived as they lost their next game, against Michigan State before losing to Ohio State in a #1 vs. #2 matchup.
 The Wisconsin–Ohio State game on February 25, 2007, featured two teams ranked #1 in that week's national polls, with Ohio State securing the top ranking in the Coaches' Poll and clinching the regular season Big Ten title.
 The following week they rebounded with a 52–50 win at home over Michigan State and again defeated Michigan State in the Big Ten tournament, before losing the Big Ten tournament championship game to Ohio State.
 In 2007, Ryan was named the winner of the Clair Bee Coach of the Year Award.
 A year later, the Badgers notched their most wins ever in Big Ten play (16) en route to a school-record 31 wins.

 On December 12, 2009, Ryan recorded his 200th victory as Wisconsin head coach by defeating in-state rival Marquette, 72–63 at the Kohl Center.